angelplusultra/job-shell/README.md

 Once all prompts all completed, JobShell begins scraping job postings at the specified hourly interval and new job postings will be sent to the provided Discord channel webhook.

 ---

+## 🌊 Suggested Workflow

+To get the most out of JobShell, follow this workflow:

+1. Set Up Your Preferences in CLI Mode
+   - Start by running JobShell in CLI mode.
+Configure your connections and specify the companies you want to track for job opportunities.
+2. Deploy JobShell in Discord Mode
+   - Once set up, switch to Discord mode to receive real-time job notifications directly in your designated Discord channel.
+3. Run JobShell on a VPS (Optional)
+   - If you don’t have a machine to keep JobShell running continuously, consider using a Virtual Private Server (VPS) from providers like DigitalOcean, Linode, or Vultr.
+---

+That’s it!
+You’re all set to simplify your job search with JobShell.
 <!---->
 <!-- --- -->
 <!---->